9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 runghc Setup.hs build
 ```

-And you\'ll find a `dist` directory containing your output.
+And you'll find a `dist` directory containing your output.
 To install
 the program system-wide, run `runghc Setup.hs install`.